stlbucket/supanuxtbucket/apps/docs/installing-an-application.md

 This will handle setting up all the proper records to drive the rest of the app.

 CRUD functionality to tweak any of this could be added later.

-License-packs would be a prime candidate for this next.
+License-packs would be a prime candidate for this treatment.
 ``` sql
 CREATE OR REPLACE FUNCTION inc_fn.install_incidents_application()
   RETURNS app.application